-During the year, we saw four exits which generated a total return of £3.4m.
-This brought the total number of exits since inception to 12 with a total return of £5.8m.
-Detailed descriptions of the 2017 exits are at the end of the report.
+During the year, we saw four exits, which generated a total return of £4.2m.
+This brought the total number of exits since inception to 16 with a total return of £10.0m.
+Detailed descriptions of the 2018 exits are at the end of this report.